The General tab allows you to set the Zoom To buffer size and the Highlight properties. Access the ArcFM Viewer Options in the ArcMap Tools menu.

 If the number of related objects exceeds the threshold, an "Exceeded Threshold" node appears in the tree.
 You can change the Threshold option, then stop editing and start editing again to enable the new threshold.

 Enable Sort Threshold: This option allows you to set a threshold for sorting.
-If the number of features in the tree exceeds the value indicated by this option, the features will not be sorted.
-If this option is left unselected, then features will always be sorted in trees.
+If the number of features in the tree exceeds the value indicated by this option, the features are not be sorted.
+If this option is left unselected, then features are sorted in trees.
 Sorting a tremendous number of items may slow performance.